(Nickel-Copper, Zinc-Copper-Silver & Gold)

-Exploration activities completed by Legend since the commencement of the JV on 23 September 2015 include:
+Exploration activities completed by Legend to October 2019 over the Rockford Project since the commencement of the JV on 23 September 2015 include:

 - 3D inversion modelling of the aeromagnetic and gravity data

-- Fixed loop electromagnetic surveys over five target areas, 4.8km2
+- Fixed loop electromagnetic surveys over seven target areas, 6.6km2

 - Ten RC drillholes targeting EM conductors, totalling 2,266m